bigcode-project/starcoder2-self-align/README.md

 ## Data generation pipeline

-We used VLLM's [OpenAI compatible server](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html) for data generation.
-So, before running the following commands, make sure the VLLM server is running, and the associated `openai` environment variables are set.
+We used vLLM's [OpenAI compatible server](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html) for data generation.
+So, before running the following commands, make sure the vLLM server is running, and the associated `openai` environment variables are set.

-For example, you can start an VLLM server with `docker`:
+For example, you can start an vLLM server with `docker`:

 ```shell
 docker run --gpus '"device=0"' \